 Leiomyoma of the breast

-Leiomyomas are most common as uterine fibroids, and sometimes they occur in your muscles, occasionally in the gut.)
-A leiomyoma is often grouped along with an informal category of ‘stromal’ tumors such as the solitary fibrous tumor and myofibrobastoma, which develop from immature muscle and connective tissue cells in subtle variations of presentation.
+Leiomyomas most commonly occur as uterine fibroids and sometimes they occur in the muscles and occasionally in the gut.
+Specialists often group this type of tumor under an informal category of ‘stromal’ tumors; for example, solitary fibrous tumors and myofibrobastomas.
+These tumors develop from immature muscle and connective tissue cells.
+In addition, these tumors can vary subtly on presentation.

 Pathological features of breast leiomyoma

 Leiomyomas which are visible or palpable may take on a yellow or yellowish-pink appearance.
 They also tend to be rather firm to the touch.

 The histological features of breast leiomyomas tend to be almost identical to leiomyomas occurring at other sites.